heckert/speedtest-classification/README.md

 ### _Use transform pipelines for feature generation_

-Inspired the Transform Design Pattern described in the book [Machine Learning Design Patterns](https://www.oreilly.com/library/view/machine-learning-design/9781098115777/) by Lakshmanan et al., I included all feature preparation into modular transformations that are part of the model pipeline.
+Inspired by the Transform Design Pattern described in the book [Machine Learning Design Patterns](https://www.oreilly.com/library/view/machine-learning-design/9781098115777/) by Lakshmanan et al., I included all feature preparation into modular transformations that are part of the model pipeline.
 This approach offers several advantages compared with manually tranforming the dataset before feeding it into the model:
 * It eliminates the need to copy & paste the transformation logic between training and prediction workflow, thus reducing the risk for train/serving skew.
 * There is a clear separation between input values and features.
 As a consequence, the input values remain interpretable (e.g., not yet scaled, categories are not yet one-hot-encoded).